-Deploying McAfee NGFW engines in the Amazon Web Services cloud
+Deploying NGFW Engines in the Amazon Web Services cloud

-You can deploy McAfee NGFW engines in the Amazon Web Services (AWS) cloud to provide VPN connectivity, access control, and inspection for services in the AWS cloud.
+You can deploy NGFW Engines in the Amazon Web Services (AWS) cloud to provide VPN connectivity, access control, and inspection for services in the AWS cloud.

-When you deploy McAfee NGFW engines in the AWS cloud, only the Firewall/VPN role is supported.
-Firewall Clusters, Master Engines, and Virtual Firewalls are not supported.
+When you deploy NGFW Engines in the AWS cloud, only the Firewall/VPN role is supported.
+Firewall Clusters, Master NGFW Engines, and Virtual Firewalls are not supported.

-For deployment instructions and supported features, see KB85949.
-After deployment, you can manage McAfee NGFW engines in the AWS cloud using the Management Client in the same way as other McAfee NGFW engines.
-However, you cannot remotely upgrade McAfee NGFW engines in the AWS cloud using the Management Client.
-You must upgrade these engines using the AWS cloud management infrastructure.
-For upgrade instructions, see KB85950.
+For deployment instructions and supported features, see Knowledge Base article 10156.
+After deployment, you can manage NGFW Engines in the AWS cloud using the Management Client in the same way as other NGFW Engines.

-Two licensing models are available for McAfee NGFW in the AWS cloud.
-Two engine image platforms are available, depending on the licensing model:
+Two licensing models are supported for Forcepoint NGFW in the AWS cloud.
+There are two engine images, depending on the licensing model:

-- Bring Your Own License Pay only Amazon's standard runtime fee for the engine instance.
+- Bring Your Own License You pay only Amazon's standard runtime fee for the engine instance.
 You must install a license for the engine in the SMC. - Hourly (pay as you go license) You pay Amazon's standard runtime fee for the engine instance plus an hourly license fee based on the runtime of the engine.
 No license installation is needed for the engine in the SMC.